jakoch/hikogui.github.io/_posts/2022-10-24-the-trouble-with-anti-aliasing.md

 We would like to be able to use the following GPU features:
  - Fixed-function Linear alpha blending
  - Per color channel alpha blending (can be used for sub-pixel anti-aliasing).
- - Don't read the destination framebuffer in the shader.
+ - Don't read the destination frame-buffer in the shader.

 If we want to use the alpha channel, we need to convert the coverage value to the alpha value by looking at the perceptional lightness of the foreground and background color.